Luke-Skelton/streamer-song-requests/README.md

 3. Give it a name like My Twitch Songs and a description.
 Check the boxes to agree to the terms.
 4. You will now see a **Client ID** and a **Client Secret**.
 Keep this page open\!
 5. Click the green **"Edit Settings"** button.
-6. In the box that says **"Redirect URIs"**, type exactly this: http://localhost:8888/callback
+6. In the box that says **"Redirect URIs"**, type exactly this: http://127.0.0.1:8888/callback
 7. Click **"Add"**, then scroll down and click **"Save"**.

 ### **Step 2: Download and Unzip the Project**

-Download the spotify-song-requests folder and unzip it to a memorable location, like your Desktop.
+Download the streamer-song-requests folder and unzip it to a memorable location, like your Desktop.

 ### **Step 3: Fill in Your Details**